xavierlopeze/-xavierlopeze-Twitter-Data-Wrangling-WeRateDogs/README.md

 ## Implementation
-- Entire code is in Python 3
+- Entire code is in Python 3.
-- We use [Altair](https://altair-viz.github.io/) for interactive visualizations
+- [Altair](https://altair-viz.github.io/) is used for interactive visualizations.
-- For histograms we have used [matplotlib](https://matplotlib.org/)
+- [Matplotlib](https://matplotlib.org/) is used for histograms.

 ## Reports